lubna-edrees/Activity-log/agile.md

   - Software is constantly changing and it is important to develop your software in such a way that changes are easy to respond to.

 ## Agile 12 principles:
+core values:
 1. Individuals and interactions over processes and tools.
 2. Working software over comprehensive documentation.
 3. Customer collaboration over contract negotiation.
 4. Responding to change over following a plan.

+extended principles:

 5. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 6. Deliver working software frequently, from a couple of weeks to a couple of months with a preference to the shorter timescale.
 7. Working software is the primary measure of progress.
+8. welcome changing requirements even late in development.
+Agile processes harness change for the customer's competitive advantage.
+9. continuous attention to technical excellence and good design enhances agility.
+    - Having readable, simple code and more flexible designs will allow changes to be easily implemented.
+    - Having a good design can let you know what components are dependent on each other.
+10. agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+11. simplicity, the art of maximizing the amount of work not done, is essential.
+This does not mean that Agile is about delivering less.
+It means that Agile is about delivering what is essential and reducing unnecessary work.

 ## good ways to make your software product more change friendly
 1. Frequent client communication.